jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 # Footnotes

 <a name="fn1">1</a>.
 The use of the word: wallet can be misleading (and this may be why UTxO models are not hugely intuitive).
 A wallet is simply the stored set of cryptographic 'elements' generated through the use of ECC Public-Private Key cryptograpy [[2]](#2) and hashing algorithms.
-In the case of BitCoin, a user generates a public-private key pair, and their 'wallet' address is generated using the following hashing algorithm: $ADDR = RIPEMD160(SHA256(K))$, where K represents their public key and is then shortened further using additional functions that you can read about [here]().
+In the case of BitCoin, a user generates a public-private key pair, and their 'wallet' address is generated using the following hashing algorithm: <code>ADDR = RIPEMD160(SHA256(K))</code>, where K represents their public key and is then shortened further using additional functions that you can read about [here]().
 These keys (or 'cryptograhic elements') are stored within their wallet, which, if they are managing themselves (and not through the use of a central exchange or central online wallet) are kept offline (and are always off-chain).
 However, wallet addresses (which are tied to a wallet computer program) are available on-chain (they have to be in order to initiate a Tx).

 <a name="fn2">2</a>.
 Wallets can contain hundreds of public-private key pairs and the owner for X amount of BTC can in turn have hundreds of unspent transaction outputs.
 However, it must be noted that when such a user creates a new transaction, the set of their unspent transaction outputs will be used as inputs into the following transaction.